DanDobrick/blog/README.md

 # https://www.dandobrick.com/blog
 Blog using jekyll that lives at [the above url](https://www.dandobrick.com/blog).

+## Unexplored Games
+- Do pagination if I ever get more posts

 ## Drafts:

 Create a draft: `thor draft:create "tile in quotes"`